JonasMendez/SORTER/README.md

 The current version of this script will output an entire set of locus-cluster alignments + the phased/annotated sequences of ONE allopolyploid/hybrid, future version will incorporate adding sequences for multiple allopolyploids into the same alignment.
-The script will accomodate multiple samples at once, but because we are re-aligning the entire Phase1 locus-cluster dataset for EVERY allopolyploid/hybrid sample, you may consider only doing 1-4 samples at a time if you have run-time constraints <12 hours.
+The script will accomodate multiple samples at once, but because we are re-aligning the entire Phase1 locus-cluster dataset for EVERY allopolyploid/hybrid sample, you may consider only doing 1-4 samples at a time if you have run-time constraints or a large amount of diploid samples for the Phase1 data.

 #####################
 Running the pipeline: